apelegri/wechat-mini-program-wiki/README.md

 ```

 ### Leancloud dashboard
-So far everything is done within your mini-program, what remains to be done is **to project**  the data collected in your object **within your Leancloud dashboard**.
+So far everything is done within your mini-program, what remains to be done is a **projection** of  the data collected **within your Leancloud dashboard**.

 - **Create a project** in your Leancloud dashboard.
 - **Create a table** in this project by adding the class object you created, such as a `Form` class in this exemple.